fauu/Kamite/README.md

   serveStaticInDevMode: no
 }

+integrations: {
+  # [RELOADABLE]
+  agent: {
+    # Whether to receive text from a running instance of Agent (the option
+    # `WebSocketServer` must be enabled in Agent)
+    enable: no

+    # The address of the Agent's WebSocket server through which text is
+    # received by Kamite.
+(There should be no need to override the default
+    # value unless you run Agent and Kamite on different network hosts)
+    host: "127.0.0.1:9001"
+  }
+}

 keybindings: {
   # Global keybindings.
 See the "Keyboard shortcuts" section of the Readme.
   # WARNING: Not all platforms support global keybindings